Lindholm finishes late comeback, Ducks beat Oilers 5-4 in OT - Philly

 After a scoreless first period, Edmonton scored 1:46 into the second when McDavid beat goalie John Gibson with a long-range wrist shot for his 39th of the season.

-The lead lasted only 19 seconds, until Manson sneaked one past Talbot on a similar shot.
+The lead lasted only 19 seconds, until Manson sneaked one past goalie Cam Talbot on a similar shot.

 The Oilers retook the lead eight minutes into the second when McDavid got his 98th point by setting up a shot by defenseman Matt Benning that was tipped by Rattie.